russwinch/apprenticeships/README.md

 Files are saved as ```step2a.json``` and ```step2b.json```

 TODO:
+- include a column to show the source dataset
 - enforce the same schema for all, rather than a mixture of fields dependent on the original file
 ---